Reduce Jenkins execution without P&S and data importers refactoring

 By default, Spryker has a limit of two Jenkins executors for each environment.
 This limit is usually not a problem for single-store setups, but it can be a critical issue when there are multiple stores.
 Without increasing this limit, processing becomes slow because only two Workers are scanning queues and running tasks at a time, while other Workers for different stores have to wait.
 On top of this, even when some stores don’t have messages to process, we still need to run a Worker just for scanning purposes, which occupies Jenkins executors, CPU time, and memory.

 Increasing the number of processes per queue can lead to issues such as Jenkins hanging, crashing, or becoming unresponsive.
-Although memory consumption and CPU usage aren’t generally high (around 20-30%), there can be spikes in memory consumption due to a random combination of several workers simultaneously processing heavy messages for multiple stores.
+Although memory consumption and CPU usage aren’t generally high (around 20-30%), there can be spikes in memory consumption because of a random combination of several workers simultaneously processing heavy messages for multiple stores.

 There are two potential solutions to address this problem that can be implemented simultaneously: application optimization and better background job orchestration.